-Water, plumbing and bathroom fittings Repair Category 1 Notes The first floor bathroom fittings were noted to be of an older pattern and coloured.
+Water, plumbing and bathroom fittings Repair Category 2 Notes The bathroom fittings are of an older pattern.
 Updating could be considered to personal preference.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heatin ng and hot water

-Repair Category 1

-Notes We understand the heating and hot water system have been regularly serviced and that service records can be made available.
-We assume the heating and hot water appliances have been installed line with the manufacturer's guidelines.
+Heating and hot water Repair Category 1 Notes The boiler system appears of standard pattern.
+We assume service records for the heating and hot water systems can be made available as appropriate.
+We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Drainage
+Draina ıge

 Repair Category 1

 Notes No significant defects noted.